World Model

 ## Why Event Sourcing for Healthcare

 **Most clinical data is low quality.** Outside of billing, revenue cycle management, and some operational data, the information in healthcare systems is far from clean.
 Clinical notes are unstructured free text.
-Scribe outputs vary in accuracy depending on the model, the audio quality, and the complexity of the encounter.
+Documentation outputs vary in accuracy depending on the model, source quality, and complexity of the encounter.
 EHR inputs are frequently copy-pasted templates carried forward from visit to visit with minor edits, making it hard to distinguish current facts from stale ones.
 Billing and RCM data is structured because money depends on it.
 Clinical data does not have the same forcing function, and the quality reflects that.

 **Inbound data from patients is not trustworthy by default.** Callers give wrong dates of birth, confuse medication names, misremember their doctor's name, or provide incomplete details.
 Some calls are pranks.
 Some are from people who are confused, stressed, or in pain.
 You cannot treat patient-provided information as verified fact.
 It is input that needs to be scored, compared against existing records, and promoted or discarded based on corroboration.

 **External systems have uneven reliability and throughput.** EHRs, FHIR stores, practice management systems, and insurance verification services all behave differently.
-Response times vary.
-A write that succeeds on Monday might time out on Tuesday.
-Some systems return stale cached data.
-Others silently drop updates.
-Any architecture that assumes external systems are consistent and available will fail in production.
+Response times vary, timeouts occur, and some sources can return stale data.
+Integrations should therefore expose failure and freshness rather than assume constant availability.

 **Traditional record-update approaches break down here.** If you update records in place, you lose the trail of what the system believed and when.
 When a downstream write fails, you have no clean way to know what state you were trying to reach.
 When two sources disagree, the last write wins by accident, not by policy.
-Event sourcing with confidence scoring is the architectural answer: every fact is tagged with where it came from, how much to trust it, and what it supersedes.
-Nothing is overwritten.
-The full history is always available for replay, audit, or correction.
+World-model observations instead carry source and confidence, with supersession data where applicable.
+Current state is projected without rewriting the contributing events.
+Historical availability remains subject to explicit lifecycle actions, retention, and the bounds of each read surface.

 ## Four Invariants